iamvery/iamvery.github.com/_posts/2015-01-27-unit-testing-javascript.markdown

 ---

-I tend to lean heavily on TDD to realize the design of my objects.
+I tend to lean heavily on TDD to realize the design of objects.
 I recently had to jump into some JavaScript and wanted the same advantage while writing it.
 I found it tricky to come about a unit testing setup, so this is the result of my afternoon experimenting.
 I'm fairly pleased with the result, but